The course is specifically designed with a focus on NSW native wildlife, but general principles can be applied to all Australian wildlife.

 NSW Government subsidy

-To be eligible for the NSW Government subsidy you need to:
+To be eligible for participation in the course:

 - Be a fully qualified registered veterinary professional (i.e. vet nurse or veterinarian)